sachinkumarsingh092/multi-agent-leetproof/README.md

-# LeetProof
+# Multi agent leetProof

-LeetProof turns a natural language project request into separate verified Lean modules and checks that the modules compile together.
+Multi agent leetProof turns a natural language project request into separate verified Lean modules and checks that the modules compile together.

 ## Prerequisites